-An example will help illustrating the idea.
+An example will help illustrate the idea.
 Consider the sheet of paper on which this article is printed.
-Assume its width to be 20 centimeters and its height to be 30 centimeters.
+Assume its width to be 20 centimetres and its height to be 30 centimetres.

-If we measure \emph{lengths} in centimeters, the measures of width and height will be 20 and 30, respectively.
-In meters, these measures will instead be 0.2 and 0.3.
+If we measure \emph{lengths} in centimetres, the measures of width and height will be 20 and 30, respectively.
+In metres, these measures will instead be 0.2 and 0.3.
 A change in the units of measurement of lengths has resulted in a change in the measures of the width and of the height of the paper: we say that the width and the height have a dimension or, equivalently, that they are dimensional quantities.

-By contrast, the ratio between the height and the width of the paper is 3/2 no matter whether we measure lengths in centimeters, meters or in other units: we say that the ratio is a non-dimensional quantity.
+By contrast, the ratio between the height and the width of the paper is 3/2 no matter whether we measure lengths in centimetres, metres or in other units: we say that the ratio is a non-dimensional quantity.

 Notice that the distinction between dimensional and non-dimensional quantities crucially relies on the (implicit) assumption of measuring \emph{both} the height and the width of the paper (more generally, all lengths) with the same units.